pbberlin/go-massmail/README.md

 The software is thus intended to be started every day around 10:30 am by cron job.

+### Test mode

+`-mode=test` will only send one email for each entry in config `TestRecipients`.

+If the email has more than one language version, test emails are sent for each language and TestRecipient.

+If the regular recipient list and `TestRecipients` _overlap_, then these records are used for the test run.

+There is still conceptual overlap between explicit test tasks with `ExecutionInterval=daily`.

 ### URL for CSV files

 The CSV files containing the recipient emails and meta data